marvs/cryptoval/README.md

 # CryptoVal

-CryptoVal is a Ruby gem that fetches the latest value of a cryptocurrency.
+CryptoVal is a Ruby gem that fetches the latest value of a Cryptocurrency.
 In addition, it also provides exchange rate conversion for several currencies.

 ## Installation